EDED2314/MD-CHEM-PTON/ex1.md

  is expressed as $F_r=\frac{dV(r)}{dr}$, plot the forces along with potential energy for the above.
 ```

-Uncomment the line with '##' and fill up the space with your code whereever required.
+Uncomment the line with '##' and fill up the space with your code wherever required.

 ```
 # Boltzmann's constant, J/K